Fastcode/VisualMesh/README.md

 ## Training
 TODO discuss how to run the training
+- Create a config.yaml file in the output directory
+- run the training code

+- TODO Talk about batch size
+- TODO Talk about optimisers
+- TODO talk about the learning rate schedule
+- TODO Talk about the images
+- TODO talk about tensorboard

 ## Testing
-TODO discuss how to run the testing
+- TODO talk about how to run testing
+- TODO talk about where it outputs
+- TODO talk about the curves

 ## Inference API
-TODO discuss how to do inference of the network
+TODO discuss how to do inference of the network using the c++ api

 ### Mesh
-TODO what is mesh object
+- TODO mesh object
+- TODO visualmesh object
+- TODO height and number of intersections control
+- TODO these objects are fed into engines in order to perform the visual mesh operations

 ### Engines
+- TODO describe what engines do (projection and classification)
+- TODO describe how to make an engine instance
-TODO what is an engine
+- TODO describe how to use an engine instance (operator)

-TODO describe each engine
+- TODO describe each engine
-CPU
+- CPU
-OpenCL
+- OpenCL
-Vulkan (NOT READY YET)
+- Vulkan (NOT READY YET)

 ### Multithreading
-TODO Make multiple engines and cycle through them for best performance
+- TODO Make multiple engines and cycle through them for best performance
+- TODO describe the pattern for providing multiple engine instances and use different ones in different threads